-By the 20th century, developments in technology began to change the way the Church communicated with the faithful.
+The 20th century's rapid developments in technology began to change the way the Church communicated with the faithful.
 Both Rev. Spicer and Rev. Fitzgerald gave the Church a voice in the media.
-The Adult learning commission, established in 1968, offered a weekly TV series on the Gospels of Mark, John and Luke.
-The Communications Centre, produced religious videos and TV shows, including Living Today, a half-hour weekly program on ITV that was viewed across Canada, and Open Window, a 13 week series on Third world poverty and other issues, was aired on the Provincial Education Channel.
+The Adult Learning Commission, established in 1968, offered a weekly TV series on the Gospels of Mark, John and Luke.
+The Communications Centre produced religious videos and TV shows, including Living Today, a half-hour weekly program on ITV that was viewed across Canada, and Open Window, a 13 week series on Third World poverty and other issues, was aired on the Provincial Education Channel.